Docklands

 Docklands lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Docklands' population is approximately 20,241 as of August 2025.
-This figure shows a growth of 4,748 people, representing a 30.6% increase since the 2021 Census, which recorded a population of 15,493.
-The rise is inferred from an estimated resident population of 18,567 in June 2024 and an additional 975 validated new addresses since the Census date.
-This results in a population density of 8,295 persons per square kilometer, placing Docklands in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both national (8.6%) and state averages since the 2021 census, marking it as a growth leader.
+Docklands' population is approximately 20,253 as of November 2025.
+This figure represents a growth of 4,760 people, an increase of 30.7% since the 2021 Census which reported a population of 15,493.
+The change is inferred from the estimated resident population of 18,567 in June 2024 and an additional 982 validated new addresses since the Census date.
+This results in a population density ratio of 8,300 persons per square kilometer, placing Docklands in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Docklands' growth of 30.7% since the 2021 census exceeds both the national average (8.9%) and state levels, positioning it as a growth leader in the region.
 Overseas migration contributed approximately 87.3% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting with a weighted aggregation method from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends predict exceptional growth for Docklands, placing it in the top 10 percent of statistical areas analysed by AreaSearch.
-The area is expected to increase by 11,152 persons by 2041 based on latest population numbers, reflecting a total increase of 46.8% over the 17 years.
+Future population trends predict exceptional growth, placing Docklands in the top 10% of statistical areas analysed by AreaSearch.
+By 2041, the area is expected to increase by 11,152 persons, marking a total increase of 46.7% over the 17 years.

 Frequently Asked Questions - Population